Greek Yogurt Pancakes

 My love for breakfast knows no bounds.
 I could seriously eat breakfast food all day every day and never get tired of it.
 Smoothies?
 Always.
 Oatmeal?
 Sign me up.
 Muffins?
 Yes Please.

-These Healthy Greek Yogurt Pancakes have become my go-to recipe when I want to make a special breakfast for my family.
-They’re easy to whip up in one bowl, made with vanilla Greek yogurt, and are easily made gluten-free.
+These healthy Greek yogurt pancakes are my go-to recipe when I want to make a special breakfast for my family.
+They’re easy to whip up in one bowl, made with vanilla Greek yogurt so they have lots of protein, and are easily made gluten-free.

 Let’s walk through the process of making this Greek Yogurt Pancakes Recipe step-by-step to ensure your success!

-Since we always have old-fashioned oatmeal on hand, I choose to make homemade oat flour because it is SO easy and inexpensive!
+Since we always have old-fashioned oatmeal on hand, I choose to make homemade oat flour because it is easy and inexpensive.
 To make oat flour to use in these Greek Yogurt Pancakes,

 1. Measure 1 cup of old-fashioned oats and put it in the container of a Vitamix (or another high-powered blender.